-Could you share something with us
+Could you share something with us that we wouldn't find on vour CV?

 Oh yes.
 So again, in the same way that the support that I mentioned earlier from the people on clinic, and my mentors, isn't officially documented anywhere, the same goes for the family support that I have.
 I'm really lucky to have a hugely understanding wife, Ajit, and a beautiful three-year-old daughter, Lara.
 And they completely put things into perspective for me.
 If I'm feeling down about a grant not coming through or something, then all I need to do is be home in the loving and supportive environment that I have and it just all gets into perspective.